 Google Analytics lets you track and analyze the user activities of your website.
-That’s a simple definition of this free web analytic tools from Google.
+That’s a simple definition of this free web analytic tool from Google.
 The core reasons for its popularity are these – it comes for free, and you can initiate the traffic analysis of your website.
-It helps you to get deft insights into your visitor’s behavior and many more.
+It helps you get detailed insights into your visitors’ behavior and many more.

 The tool is superbly compatible with any type of website.
 The integration process is also simple.
 If you have a website designed with Elementor Pro, the job is way easier.
-And, in this tutorial, we will show you how to add Google Analytics in Elementor.
-There are two ways and will be covering both processes.
+In this tutorial, we will show you how to add Google Analytics to Elementor.
+There are two ways, and we will be covering both processes.

 How Google Analytics Works with Elementor

 Every time a user visits a page, the page takes time to load, and the tracking code marks these activities from the header or footer of your website theme.
 Yes, that simple it is.
 Well, let’s get to the “how-to” part below.

 Adding Google Analytics in Elementor Without a Plugin

 The easiest way to add Google Analytics in Elementor is to do the job with a plugin.
 There are lots of plugins you can find in the WordPress Repository.
 Most of them are free, and the advanced version costs you money.
 However, let us show you the best process that doesn’t need any plugins.

 You will need one thing first.
 The Google Analytics tracking code for your website.
 Hence, if you already have a Google Analytics account, you are all set to go further.